Skip to content

 Total time: 2.5–3 hours at a relaxed pace, not including the optional Roppongi detour.
 Add 1-1.5 hours for the National Art Center if you include it.

-Cost: Effectively free — just train fare between stations (¥150-200 per ride, or covered by any day pass).
-The shrine, stairs, and all outdoor locations are free to visit.
+Cost: Effectively free, just train fare between stations (¥150-200 per ride, or covered by any day pass).
+Shrine grounds, stairs, and all outdoor locations are free to visit.

 Beyond Tokyo: Hida & Takayama (The “Itomori” Region)